Reference > WCAG1 Level A

 attribute.
 See HTML Techniques for WCAG 1.0.E808

-1.1: Provide a text equivalent for non-text items using
+CP 1.1: Provide a text equivalent for non-text items using

 alt